 Sometimes it is enough to make my head spin, but overall I am glad that I have this flexibility.
 I am not particularly sure which one I prefer the most, though getting the opportunity to work with Rails is pretty fun.
 Now, if I can only find some more CFML or PHP to make my week complete…

-by Greg Benedict · about 11 years ago
+by Greg Benedict · over 11 years ago

 Since my early days of web development back in 1996 I have taken a strong stance in using the right technology for the job.
 There is no reason to over engineer things and waste money doing it just because you think it’s cool.
 Along with that belief has come my agressive distaste for Flash.
 In the work circles I’ve been around it has always been used because it was the coolest and could create a nice fade/move/zoom effect.

 Now that the talk of AJAX is lighting up the scene to reduce page loads and make things act more like traditional apps, I’m drawn to take a second look at flash.
 Due to poor or incorrect standards support in numerous browsers AJAX can be a nightmare to implement effectively.
 Yes, you can follow the thoughts on degradeable AJAX for better support, or use what others have already provided at sites like script.aculo.us, but it’s still too much investment to make a web based app equivalent to a desktop app.

 Need one more reason to be turned off by AJAX?
 Read the descriptive intro on script.aculo.us: